 Anticancer Medications Drugs used to kill or slow the growth of cancerous cells.
+Biosimilar Drugs Drugs that are FDA-approved that are highly similar to an FDA-approved biologic (reference product) with no clinically meaningful differences in terms of safety, purity, strength and effectiveness.
 Brand Drugs ("Brand") Drugs that are FDA-approved after a new drug application and/or registered under a brand or trade name by its manufacturer.
 Calendar Year Pharmacy Deductible The amount a Member pays each Calendar Year before the Claims Administrator pays for covered Drugs under the outpatient prescription Drug Benefit.
-Drugs Drugs include the following: FDA-approved medications that require a prescription either by California or Federal law; Insulin; Pen delivery systems for the administration of insulin, as Medically Necessary; Self-applied continuous blood glucose monitoring supplies, including the following: Sensors, Transmitters, and Receivers; Diabetic testing supplies including the following: Lancets, Lancet puncture devices, Blood and urine testing strips, and Test tablets; Over-the-counter drugs with a United States Preventive Services Task Force (USPSTF) rating of A or B; Contraceptive drugs and devices, including the following: Diaphragms, Cervical caps, Contraceptive praches, Oral contraceptives, and OTC contraceptive products; Disposable devices that are Medically Necessary for the administration of a covered outpatient prescription Drug such as syringes and inhaler spacers.
+Drugs Drugs include the following: • FDA-approved medications that require a prescription either by California or Federal law; • Insulin; • Pen delivery systems for the administration of insulin Medically Necessary; • Self-applied continuous blood glucose monitoring supplies, including the following: • Sensors, • Transmitters, and • Receivers; • Diabetic testing supplies including the following: • Lancets, • Lancet puncture devices, • Blood and urine testing strips, and • Test tablets; • Over-the-counter drugs with a United States Preven Services Task Force (USPSTF) rating of A or B; • Contraceptive drugs and devices, including the following: • Diaphragms, • Cervical caps, • Contraceptive rings, • Contraceptive patches, • Oral contraceptives, • Emergency contraceptives, and • OTC contraceptive products; • Disposable devices that are Medically Necessary f the administration of a covered outpatient prescrip Drug such as syringes and inhaler spacers.

 Formulary A list of preferred Generic and Brand Drugs maintained by the Claims Administrator's Pharmacy & Therapeutics Committee.
-It is designed to assist Physicians in prescribing Drugs that are

-Medically Necessary and cost-effective.
+It is designed to assist Physicians in prescribing Drugs that are Medically Necessary and cost-effective.
 The Formulary is updated periodically.
 Generic Drugs ("Generic") Drugs that are approved by the U.S. Food and Drug Administration (FDA) or other authorized government agency as a therapeutic equivalent to the Brand Drug.
 Generic Drugs contain the same active ingredient(s) as Brand Drugs.
 Network Specialty Pharmacy Select Participating Pharmacies contracted by the Claims Administrator to provide covered Specialty Drugs.
 Non-Participating Pharmacy A pharmacy that does not participate in the Claims Administrator Pharmacy Network.
 These pharmacies are not contracted to provide services to the Claims Administrator Members.
 Participating Pharmacy A pharmacy that has contracted with the Claims Administrator to provide covered Drugs at certain rates.
 A Participating Pharmacy participates in the Claims Administrator Pharmacy Network.
 Specialty Drugs Drugs requiring coordination of care, close monitoring, or extensive patient training for self-administration that cannot be met by a retail pharmacy and are available exclusively at a Network Specialty Pharmacy.
 Specialty Drugs may also require special handling or manufacturing processes (such as biotechnology), restriction to certain Physicians or pharmacies, or reporting of certain clinical events to the FDA.
 Specialty Drugs are generally high-cost.